By Allan Halcrow | American Express Credit Intel Freelance Contributor

 Literally hundreds of credit cards are on the market.
 Before applying for any of them, you’ll likely want to do some research and choose your target.
 For example, consider how you want to use the card – do you simply want to start building credit, or do you want to earn rewards?
 Options include:

 You may want to consider a couple of other things as you narrow the field.
-Experts say that your odds of approval are generally higher if you apply for a card issued by a bank or credit union with which you already have a relationship.2 That may be particularly true if your account is in good standing.
+In some cases, applying for a card issued by a bank or credit union you already have an existing account with could make the approval process a bit easier.

-You can apply for most credit cards by filling out an application online, but you might also be able to complete a paper application and mail it to the card issuer.
-The advantage of applying online is that you usually get a decision in minutes, rather than weeks.
+You can apply for most credit cards by filling out an application online or applying by phone with the help of a customer care professional, but you might also be able to complete a paper application and mail it to the card issuer.
+The advantage of applying online or by phone is that you usually get a decision in minutes, rather than weeks.
 Either way, be prepared to provide:

 If you’re applying to transfer balances from existing cards, you will also need to have the specifics of those cards, such as creditor names, account numbers, and balances.